This section of the Application Guide covers:

 Some courses have a November deadline.
 If you apply in time for this deadline, you'll be considered for Oxford scholarships.
 You're also likely to receive an earlier decision than those who apply for later deadlines.

-You're encouraged to apply by the January deadline for your course if:
+You're encouraged to apply by the earliest deadline for your course if:

 - you need a student visa, as you must have your Confirmation of Acceptance for Studies (CAS) number from the University before you can apply for your visa;